Gentlemen, today we’re going to talk about how to get shredded.

 Most people find that restricting their meals from 2pm-10pm is sufficient to lose fat, however.
 This is what I would recommend doing.

-Third, you can eat out at restaurants more, because the higher calorie content of restaurant food will actually help you hit your macros (since you aren’t eating earlier in the day you have to eat a lot later!).
+Third, you can eat out at restaurants more for dinner, because the higher calorie content of restaurant food will actually help you hit your macros (since you aren’t eating earlier in the day you have to eat a lot later!).

 That way, you can ride your body’s natural cortisol spike when you first wake up, and once you start to get hungry, the coffee will help suppress your appetite and keep you laser focused.